corcorana/restingIAF/iaf_short.md

 Our results demonstrate that the SGF technique can extract a high proportion of IAF estimates from an empirical dataset, and that the sample-wide properties of these estimates (intraindividual stability, interindividual variance, etc) are consonant with prior reports in the literature.
 Furthermore, application of the technique to simulated datasets verified its ability to render accurate estimates of peak location, even under highly degraded SNR conditions.
-When extended to more complex simulations, the SGF technique was shown to recover target values with greater precision than an alternative automated peak detection method.
+When extended to more complex simulations, the SGF technique was shown to recover target values with greater precision than an alternative peak detection method.
 We begin by considering the key findings of our analyses, before reflecting on present limitations and potential directions for future research.

 ## Estimation of IAFs from an empirical EEG dataset